 The insurers or courts will examine all the facts of the case closely and determine which party(ies) caused or contributed to the accident.
 Fault most typically is assigned to a party who is found to have acted with negligence or recklessness, i.e., those whose actions fall outside the boundaries of reasonably safe behavior.

 A number of factors will be considered when assigning fault, and the types of pertinent evidence depend partly on the type of accident.
-For a car accident case, for instance, the courts/insurers might look at evidence such as:
+For a car accident case in Bensalem or other cities in Pennsylvania, the courts/insurers might look at evidence such as:

 When you speak to your attorney, he or she will determine which types of evidence you’ll need and then go about helping you gather it.